Compline is now sung weekly with the St. John’s Choir on Zoom

 Music is an integral and essential part of worship at St. John’s.
 Our music program is known for its excellent quality and distinctive style.
 Our volunteer choir leads the congregation in a wide range of music every Sunday, from traditional Anglican and Episcopal hymns to medieval chant and Renaissance motets to American folk music and spirituals.
 If you are interested in joining the choir, or for general inquiries email Daniel Gonzalez, Director of Music <firstname.lastname@example.org> or leave a leave a phone message with the church office.

 Compline with Endersnight Schedule – PLEASE SEE ANNOUNCEMENT AT TOP OF PAGE

 On some third Sunday evenings of the month, we pray the ancient liturgy of Compline with Endersnight, a chamber vocal ensemble dedicated to exciting and moving performances of great music of the medieval and Renaissance eras.
 For more information on Endersnight, see the worship page.
-Sundays featuring Compline will be listed below as they are scheduled.
+Sundays in 2020 featuring Compline will be listed below as they are scheduled.
 You may also check the Endersnight facebook page (no login required).

 - Mar 15 at 8:30pm LIVESTREAM ONLY